celestica45/Programming-Project-1/README.md

 ## Summary Table of Execution Time and Comparative Result
 ### Debug
+   In Debug Mode, the execution time of the program increases as the array size processed by the program increases.
+The order of the fastest to slowest program is consistent with SIMD YMM being the fastest followed by SIMD XMM, then             Assembly x86-64, and C as the slowest.
    ![Alt text](screenshots/summary_debug.png)

 ### Release
+   Just like in Debug Mode, the execution time of the program in Release Mode increases as the array size processed by the program increases.
+SIMD YMM is still the fastest program.
+The order of the fastest to slowest program is SIMD YMM,       C, SIMD XMM, and Assembly x86-64 as the slowest.
    ![Alt text](screenshots/summary_release.png)

 ### SIMD Speed-up(XMM vs YMM)
    * Debug
+     SIMD YMM program is
       ![Alt text](screenshots/simd_debug.png)
    * Release